-In the original text as published in the Journal Officiel, the header for Title II: "Of the Rights, Freedoms and Duties of the Citizens" was repeated between Arts.
+In the original text, as published in the Journal Officiel, 37th Year, No. 36 Special Number of 19 October 1992, the header for Title II: "Of the Rights, Freedoms and Duties of the Citizens" was repeated between Arts.
 21 and 22, seemingly without reason.
-It has been deleted from this extra placement below.
+It has been deleted from this placement below.